-The CDC warns that poor indoor air quality can lead to lung diseases such as asthma and also cause headaches, nasal mucus, and fatigue.
-Likewise, the American College of Allergists report that 50% of all sicknesses are either caused or worsened by polluted indoor air.
-The Texas DSHS reported that air within homes and buildings can be two to five times more polluted than outdoor air, and in extreme cases, 1000 times more polluted.
+The CDC warns that poor indoor air quality can result in lung diseases such as asthma and also cause headaches, dry eyes, and tiredness.
+Likewise, the American College of Allergists report that 50% of all illnesses are either caused or worsened by polluted indoor air.
+The Texas DSHS said that air within homes and buildings can be two to five times more polluted than outdoor air, and in drastic cases, 1000 times more polluted.
 There are two key causes of poor indoor air quality:

-- Pollutant sources (cleaning solutions, inadequately maintained or unsanitary heating and cooling or humidification units, cigarette smoke, etc)
+- Pollutants (cleaning solutions, inadequately maintained or unsanitary heating and cooling or humidification units, cigarette smoke, etc)

 So all this data – what is it for?
 What do you do?
 How can you make sure you and your kiddos aren’t breathing sullied, illness-inducing air?